 We experience truth, a truth that corresponds to our values and accentuates our own manifestation in this world.
 Self actualization.

 'Meaning' is an often used term, but it's something I've always found radically difficult to define.
-What is 'meaning', really?
+What is 'meaning'?
 Is it rational truth?
 Is it experienced?
 Is it what most people believe?

 If I call something a chair when I see it, I experience a sense of meaning from that when I do it with attention.
 I believe this chair to exist and it gets confirmed by my senses.
 When I achieve something, I also experience the manifestation of that achievement.
 This experience corresponds to my values (I value my achievement, like I value being correct about naming objects I see, like a chair).

-The system that defines the 'rules' or 'norms' of this natural selection (and how awareness and attention to beliefs influences the creation of new ideas and beliefs), are discussed in more depth in philosophical concepts like episteme (Foucault) and paradigms (Kuhn).
+The system that defines the 'rules' or 'norms' of this natural selection (and how awareness and attention to beliefs influence the creation of new ideas and beliefs) is discussed in more depth in philosophical concepts like episteme (Foucault) and paradigms (Kuhn).
 More modern discussions of these things are also available around thinkers like Jordan Peterson.